Goldbio/illumina-SNPchip-strand-normalizer/README.md

 illumina's SNP chip produces both + and - stranded genotypes.
-For further analysis, this mixed stranded genotypes should be normalize.
+For further analysis, this mixed stranded genotypes should be normalized.

-This module transformed all - stranded genotypes into + stranded genotypes based on each illumina SNP chip's manifest file.
+This module transformes all - stranded genotypes into + stranded genotypes based on each illumina SNP chip's manifest file.